terreng/simple-web-server/www/src/docs/logs.md

 # Viewing logs

-By default, Simple Web Server logs all requests and any errors to a local log file.
+Simple Web Server can log all requests and any errors to a local log file, but this is disabled by default.

-To disable logging, set the `log` setting to `false`.
+To enable the log file, set the `log` setting to `true`.
 See [Editing config.json](/docs/config%20file.md).

+You can always view logs while the app is running as described below, even if the log file is disabled.

 ## Log file location

-Here's where to find the server.log file:
+Here's where to find the local log file:

 **Windows:** `C:\Users\[USERNAME]\AppData\Roaming\Simple Web Server\server.log`